doougui/resume/EN-US.md

 - Developed several web applications for national and international clients.
 - Being responsible for end-to-end application development, I have participated in UI/UX, front-end, and back-end development.
-- I also participated in the development of accessible, semantic and SEO friendly websites.
+- Developed of accessible, semantic and SEO friendly websites.

 Tech stack: **HTML5, CSS3, PHP, JavaScript**